UFC 306: Riyadh Season Noche UFC: Predictions & Analysis

 A few statistical edges stand out.
 O'Malley throws significantly more leather — a 1.6 sig. strike per minute gap.
 Dvalishvili is far more active with takedowns, averaging 4.7 more per 15 minutes.
 O'Malley has tighter striking defense, making opponents miss more often.

 The Pick: Merab Dvalishvili over Sean O'Malley.
 This is essentially a pick'em.
-The model nudges toward Dvalishvili at 54%, but there's almost nothing separating these two.
+The model nudges toward Dvalishvili at 53%, but there's almost nothing separating these two.
+Notably, the betting market has Dvalishvili at 49% implied while our model sees 53% — a 5-point disagreement that could signal value.

 Valentina Shevchenko vs Alexa Grasso